 Mens Group

 Shepherd by the Sea's new Men's Discussion Group is flourishing.
 The group meets the second Thursday of the month at 11 AM at the church.
 Lamar Van Gunten initiated the group, noting that "a lot has been written lately about men (and women) becoming isolated in our increasingly digital device oriented society.
 As our own Shepherd by the Sea initiative against this drift we have formed a Men’s Group.
 We gather once a month to get to know ourselves a bit better, reflect, and discuss topics of interest.
-These subject matters are not necessarily religious (but can be), and are intended to jump start conversations. " To request to join the group, use the @ email link to the right.
+These subject matters are not necessarily religious (but can be), and are intended to jump start conversations. " To request to join the group, use the @ email link in the Contacts section on the right of this webpage.

 Past Programs